 The ability to see objects or print against a background is also known as the ability to see contrast.
 Use of light colors next to darker colors creates contrast and makes objects easier to see.
 Increasing color contrast can be as important as good lighting.
 When there is low color contrast it can cause difficulty with many daily tasks.
 Methods of improving color contrast include:

-Lighting – Lighting is most important for developing contrast.
-Dim light decreases the ability to see (for example, trying to locate dark colored objects in a darkened closet).
+- Lighting – Dim light decreases the ability to see (for example, trying to locate dark colored objects in a darkened closet).
 Bright, non-glare lighting improves contrast.
 Task lighting (a table lamp or small lamp positioned for a specific purpose) works well for reading and writing.

-Reducing Pattern – Avoid busy patterns on walls, furniture and dinnerware.
+- Reducing Pattern – Avoid busy patterns on walls, furniture and dinnerware.
 Minimize clutter in the environment.
-Black-on-white or black-on-white is best for maximum contrast.
+Black-on-white is best for maximum contrast.
 Dark colors next to light ones are also helpful.
 For example:

-• Use a copy machine to copy and enlarge newsprint onto white paper.
-This improves contrast to make it easier to read articles or complete crossword puzzles.
-A yellow acetate page filter (a clear yellow sheet) can be placed over a page of print to increase contrast.
-These are available from an office supply store.
+- Use a copy machine to copy and enlarge newsprint onto white paper.
+This improves contrast to make it easier to read articles & crossword puzzles.

-• Use a felt tipped pen, such as the 20/20 pen, to increase contrast when writing.
+- Use a felt tipped pen to increase contrast when writing.

 Magnifiers, telescopes, and video magnifiers can be used for reading, writing, paying bills, and other tasks.
 Selecting the proper power and device along with training in its use is important for success.
-An ophthalmologist or low vision specialist is necessary for evaluation and prescription of optical devices, and can provide a referral for specialized training.
+A low vision specialist is necessary for evaluation and prescription of optical devices, and can provide a referral for specialized training.

 LOW VISION ADAPTATIONS

-• E-readers have become increasingly popular over the last several years.
+- E-readers have become increasingly popular over the last several years.
 No commercially available e-reader has been designed specifically with low vision patients in mind.
 However, they generally all have software built in to allow adjustment in text size as well.
 Most also allow for conversion of written text into an audio format.
 Various screen sizes are available as well.
 When shopping for one of these items, make sure that the device controls are easy to understand and manipulate.
-Often, the print on the controls is small in size and of poor contrast.
-The number of books, newspapers and magazines that can be accessed with these devices continues to grow.
-Make sure that the materials you have interest in can be viewed on the device you choose.
-Popular e-readers include Amazon’s Kindle, Barnes and Noble’s Nook, Sony’s eReader, and Apple’s iPad.

 Environment plays a major role in being able to perform day-to-day tasks.
 Evaluating the home and/or workplace for factors that impair independence or safety is important.
 An organized, stable, and clutter-free environment is best.